codecrusher76/Hacktoberfest2022-profilecards/README.md

-  step2: upload an image in images folder <b> Only jpg and png allowed
+  step2: upload an image in images folder <b> only jpg and png allowed</b>

   step3: open index.html